2015 Abbe Ranch USEA Riding Clinic

-Clinic Instructors: Laura Backus, Larkspur, CO; Rochelle Costanza, Franktown, CO; Gail D'Amanda-Fox, Rochester, NY; Tom Ordway, Princeton, ID; Karen Paul, Sedalia, CO; Deeda Randle, Cheyenne, WY; Melinda Weatherford, Fort Collins, CO.
-Some instructors will teach 2 days, some will teach 4 days.
+(Not confirmed yet.)
+Clinic Instructors: Laura Backus, Larkspur, CO; Rochelle Costanza, Franktown, CO; Lori Hoos, Franklin, TN; Tom Ordway, Princeton, ID; Karen Paul, Parker, CO; Deeda Randle, Cheyenne, WY; Melinda Weatherford, Fort Collins, CO.
+Some instructors may teach 2 days, some may teach 4 days.

 Laura Backus, from Larkspur, CO, is a graduate HA from Pine Ridge Pony Club in Parker.
 She began eventing in Colorado twenty years ago.
 She operates Pendragon Stud Equestrian Center, has been teaching 26 years,and was chosen as 2009 Instructor of the Year of the ARIA (American Riding Instructors Assn).

 Rochelle Costanza, from Franktown, CO, has been a professional riding instructor and horse trainer for over 20 years.
 She received a BHSAI certification and is certified as an USEA ICP Level 2 instructor.
 She has competed to the Two Star level and was long-listed for the Olympics in 2005.
 She owns and operates Platinum Farms.